zipmark/rspec_api_documentation/README.md

 $ rspec spec/acceptance --format RspecApiDocumentation::ApiFormatter
 ```

+## Uploading a file

+For an example on uploading a file see `examples/spec/acceptance/upload_spec.rb`.

 ## Gotchas

 - rspec_api_documentation relies on a variable `client` to be the test client.
 If you define your own `client` please configure rspec_api_documentation to use another one, see Configuration above.